 Formal responsibilities are necessary to ensure that key procedures are executed.
-Specific responsibilities of the Project Manager, Site Manager and Environmental Officer for the construction phase of this project are as detailed below.
+Specific responsibilities of the Project Manager; Site Manager; Safety, Health and Environment Representative; Environmental Control Officer and Contractor for the construction phase of this project are as detailed below.

-The Project Manager will:
+The Project Manager (Eskom's Representative) will:

-- " Ensure of all specifications, legal constraints and Eskom standards and procedures pertaining to the project specifically with regards to the environment is highlighted to Eskom that Eskom and its Contractor(s) so that they are aware of this. - Ensure that Eskom and its Contractor(s) are made aware of all stipulations within the EMP. - " Ensure that the EMP is correctly implemented throughout the project by means of site inspections and meetings.
+- " Ensure of all specifications, legal constraints and Eskom standards and procedures pertaining to the project specifically with regards to the environment are highlighted to the Contractor(s) so that they are aware of these. - " Ensure that Eskom and its Contractor(s) are made aware of all stipulations within the EMP. - Ensure that the EMP is correctly implemented throughout the project by means of site inspections and meetings.
 This will be documented as part of the site meeting minutes. - " Be fully conversant with the Environmental Impact Assessment for the project, the conditions of the Environmental Authorisation (once issued), and all relevant environmental legislation.

-The Site Manager (Eskom's Representative) will:
+The Site Manager (Eskom's On-site Representative) will:

-- " Be fully knowledgeable with the contents of the Environmental Impact Assessment. - " Be fully knowledgeable with the contents and conditions of the RoD (once issued). - " Be fully knowledgeable with the contents of the Environmental Management Plan. - " Be fully knowledgeable with the contents of all relevant environmental legislation and Eskom environmental policies and procedures, and ensure compliance with these. - " Have overall responsibility of the EMP and its proper implementation. - " Conduct audits to ensure compliance to the EMP. - " Ensure there is communication with the Project Manager or his delegate, the Environmental Officer and relevant discipline Engineers on matters concerning the environment. - Ensure that no actions are taken which will harm or may indirectly cause harm to the environment, and take steps to prevent pollution on the site. - " Confine activities to the demarcated construction site.
+- " Be fully knowledgeable with the contents of the Environmental Impact Assessment. - " Be fully knowledgeable with the contents and conditions of the Environmental Authorisation (once issued). - " Be fully knowledgeable with the contents of the Environmental Management Plan. - " Be fully knowledgeable with the contents of all relevant environmental legislation and Eskom environmental policies and procedures, and ensure compliance with these. - " Have overall responsibility of the EMP and its implementation.

+- " Conduct audits to ensure compliance to the EMP. - Ensure there is communication with the Project Manager, the Environmental Control Officer and relevant discipline Engineers on matters concerning the environment. - Ensure that no actions are taken which will harm or may indirectly cause harm to the environment, and take steps to prevent pollution on the site. - " Confine activities to the demarcated construction site.